You must meet all the eligibility criteria to be considered.

 Applicant eligibility criteria

-- you must be an Australian citizen, permanent resident, holder of a permanent humanitarian visa or a New Zealand citizen living in Australia
+- Be an Australian citizen, permanent resident, holder of a permanent humanitarian visa

-- your permanent home address must be in a regional or remote area as defined by the Australian Statistical Geography Standard (ASGS).
+- Have your permanent home address in a regional or remote area as defined by the Australian Statistical Geography Standard (ASGS).

 Eligible courses of study